Discover More Programs

 Research schools and programs

 Aside from accreditation, ensure you also consider your educational preferences to maximize your learning.
-For instance, do you need the flexibility of a part-time schedule, or do you want to study full-time?
-Do you prefer to work out problems independently, or do you enjoy study groups and student meetups?
+For instance, do you prefer to work out problems independently, or do you enjoy study groups and student meetups?
 These considerations will significantly affect your academic success in the long run.

 Prepare for tests and applications

-The best way to prepare for tests and applications is to contact your school’s admissions team.
+Each school has their own set of application requirements.
+The best way to prepare for tests and applications is to contact a school’s admissions office.
 An admissions counselor can advise you on the school’s academic prerequisites, which may include a bachelor’s degree in accounting or a minimum grade point average.
+Recommendation letters, personal statements, and transcripts are often required as well.

 Your counselor can also walk you through each admissions process step, which may include standardized testing.
 Typical exam scores requested for accounting and business students are the Graduate Record Examination (GRE) and Graduate Management Admission Test (GMAT).